Discover Wellington’s Diverse Landscapes on the Southern Walkway

 Safety Tips and Considerations

-Be cautious of purple bollards that lead to Mt Victoria's summit, as these aren't part of the walkway.
-Watch for shared tracks, especially around Mt Victoria, where mountain bikers may be present.
+Beware of purple bollards leading to Mt Victoria’s summit, as they diverge from the main route.
+Watch for shared tracks where mountain bikers may be present, particularly around Mt Victoria, and stay alert.

-Weather preparedness is equally important.
-Wellington's climate can be unpredictable—expect cold and windy conditions at any time of year, especially on exposed sections like Mt Albert.
-Wear long-sleeved thermal tops, waterproof jackets, gloves, and beanies.
+Weather preparedness is crucial in Wellington’s unpredictable climate.
+Expect cold, windy conditions year-round on exposed sections like Mt Albert.
+Wear thermal layers, waterproof jackets, and sturdy footwear for muddy trails after rain.

 Frequently Asked Questions